bigfork/silverstripe-oauth-login/README.md

 Bigfork\SilverStripeOAuth\Client\Mapper\GenericMemberMapper:
   mapping:
     'Facebook':
-      'Town' => 'Hometown' # Town is the SilverStripe db column, 'Hometown' is in the data returned by Facebook 'Gender' => 'Gender'
+      'Town': 'Hometown' # Town is the SilverStripe db column, 'Hometown' is in the data returned by Facebook 'Gender': 'Gender'
 ```

 #### Using a custom mapper